 We aim to deliver a tailored school experience to meet your needs.
 We keep the groups of attendees fairly small to allow for your individual questions and allow us to offer tailored advice on your next steps into teaching, including the application process through UCAS, advice on personal statements, and what will be expected of you during the interview process.

 Biology, Chemistry, Drama, English, Geography, History, Mathematics, Modern Foreign Languages, Music, PE, PE with EBacc, Physics, RE

 All experience days are at a range of Hope Learning Trust schools and further days within our alliance schools may be possible.
 During Spring 2021 EborHope TSA will deliver school experience virtually, due to Covid-19, however we are able to offer an interactive, online opportunity with Dr Brian Rock, Initial Teacher Training Lead at EborHope Teaching Schools Alliance.

-During the spring term we will offer the following School Experience days
+During the summer term we will offer the following School Experience days

-Read about our School Experience days here: Train to Teach with EborHope (Spring)
+Read about our School Experience days here: Train to Teach with EborHope (Summer 21)

 Working in partnership with York St John University as York's original School Direct provider, we have supported 112 training teachers so far to secure their first teaching posts.
 We offer an extensive range of CPD opportunities to help you learn, develop and shape your career during your PGCE year and beyond.

 Recruiting for our 2021-22 training cohort, our newest cohort will be the 9th to choose to start their teaching journey through this immersive, school-centred route into teaching.
 Between 2018 and 2020, approximately one third of our training teachers have gone on to secure teaching roles within our Hope Learning Trust schools while many of our partner schools have also employed our training teachers based on their performance during their placements.